terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-6-29-Local-LLM-Discord-Bot.md

     client.run(DISCORD_TOKEN)

-This script will send your discord bot's query to your local machine where it will return the local LLM's series of tokens and combine those json token responses and send them to the channel.
+This script will send your discord bot's query to your local machine where it will return the local LLM's series of tokens, combine and clean those json token responses, and send them to the channel.

 For proper security, set up a .env file, and grab your discord bot token from the discord webpage under the bot tab and enter this into your .env: